Ernyoke/certified-aws-solutions-architect-professional/10-caching/cloudfront.md

 - **Origin**: the source location of the content, can be S3 or custom origin (publicly routable IPv4 address)
 - **Distribution**: unit of configuration within CloudFront, which gets deployed out to the CloudFront network.
 Almost everything is configured within the distribution directly or indirectly
 - **Edge Location**: pieces of global infrastructure where the content is cached.
-They are smaller than AWS regions, but they are way bigger in number and more widely distributed.
+They are smaller than AWS regions.
+They are way bigger in number than AWS locations and more widely distributed.
 Can be used to distribute static data only
 - **Regional Edge Cache**: larger version of an edge location, but there are fewer of them.
 Provides another layer of caching
 - CloudFront Architecture:
     ![CloudFront Architecture](images/CloudFrontArchitecture1.png)